wyattschwanbeck/TabTimeTracker/README.md

 ## What it shows

-Total time spent in specific URLs and current website.
+Total time spent in specific URLs and overall time in current website.
 ```

-This will display the `example.png` image from the same directory as your README file.